Selective Mutism In the School

 The school environment is most often the setting where children present as mute.
 Progress in the therapy room and at home will not automatically generalize to the school setting without the implementation of specific treatment goals and adult facilitation from educational staff.
 SM treatment in the school requires a team approach involving the clinician, parents, and educational staff.
 Through collaboration and consistent implementation of specific treatment strategies and goals, students with SM can transition to verbal communication in the school setting.

-This conference will review the importance of the initial evaluation and assessment process that are critical in developing an effective treatment plan for an individual with Selective Mutism.
+This course will review the importance of the initial evaluation and assessment process that are critical in developing an effective treatment plan for an individual with Selective Mutism.
 Next, the impact of SM on a child’s academic performance and ability to make progress and the need for accommodations and services through an Individualized Education Program (IEP) or 504 Plan will be discussed.
 A review of common comorbid disorders (e.g., speech and language disorder, sensory processing disorder, developmental delays, etc.) seen in children with SM and sample accommodations and interventions to address these challenges in the school setting will also be discussed.
 Finally, the presentation will identify and describe effective treatment strategies and interventions in treating SM in the school setting.

-The conference will be led by world-renowned Selective Mutism expert, Dr. Elisa Shipon Blum.
-Dr. Shipon-Blum’s has helped thousands of children, teens, and young adults overcome selective mutism, social anxiety, extreme shyness, and related challenges.In addition to Dr. Shipon-Blum, the conference will feature other Selective Mutism experts, including Jenna Blum, PsyD, and Jennifer Brittingham, LPC.
+The course will be led by world-renowned Selective Mutism expert, Dr. Elisa Shipon Blum.
+Dr. Shipon-Blum’s has helped thousands of children, teens, and young adults overcome selective mutism, social anxiety, extreme shyness, and related challenges.
+In addition to Dr. Shipon-Blum, the course will feature other Selective Mutism experts, including Dr. Jenna Blum, and Jennifer Brittingham, LPC.